 Gain End-to-End Visibility into Digital Employee Experience

 Catchpoint Endpoint Monitoring, gives you full visibility and insight into what your end users are experiencing through a browser extension and lightweight companion application running in the background of your employee’s device.
 This means you can track in real-time the exact experiences employees are having as they interact with SaaS or proprietary applications.

 Catchpoint’s interactive dashboard, Smartboard, allows you to identify and troubleshoot issues affecting performance within a single view.
 Through a range of visualizations, you can pinpoint the exact path and file that is failing, understand which host is causing the problem and identify its actual IP address.
 Additionally, Endpoint Monitoring provides insight into contextual information: what else is on the employee’s device?
 Who else is experiencing a problem?

 Combined with historical data on a SaaS application’s performance at a global, local and device level, organizations can be certain that they can quickly mitigate, resolve, and proactively prevent service disruptions.

 Track your SLAs

 With the likelihood of more business-critical operations being conducted between a remote workforce than usual, and for a potentially extended period due to the lack of certainty around how long the coronavirus scare may last, this is an important time to track your Service Level Agreements (SLAs).

-Using Cathpoint’s neutral source of accurate metrics, you can share detailed, root-cause analysis with your providers to hold them accountable.
+Using Catchpoint’s neutral source of accurate metrics, you can share detailed, root-cause analysis with your providers to hold them accountable.
 Tracking your SLAs allow you to ensure that all third-party vendors are meeting promised levels of service and hold vendors financially responsible for any service disruption that impacts your employees.